snack-money/agentkit-fork-to-run-examples/CONTRIBUTING-TYPESCRIPT.md

 ### Local Testing

-A good way to test new actions locally is by using the chatbot example in `typescript/examples/langchain-cdp-chatbot`.
-See the [chatbot README](https://github.com/coinbase/agentkit/blob/master/typescript/examples/langchain-cdp-chatbot/README.md) for instructions on setting up and running the chatbot.
+A good way to test new actions locally is by using the chatbot example in `typescript/examples/langchain-smart-wallet-chatbot`.
+See the [chatbot README](https://github.com/coinbase/agentkit/blob/master/typescript/examples/langchain-smart-wallet-chatbot/README.md) for instructions on setting up and running the chatbot.

 The flow is:

 1. Make your change as described in the [Adding an Agentic Action](#adding-an-agentic-action) section
-2. From `typescript/`, run `pnpm run build && pnpm i`
+2. From `typescript/`, run `pnpm i && pnpm build`
-3. In `typescript/examples/langchain-cdp-chatbot`, run `pnpm run start`
+3. In `typescript/examples/langchain-smart-wallet-chatbot`, run `pnpm run start`
 4. You can now interact with your new action via the chatbot!

 ### Running Tests